top of page

 As with any international health insurance, the policy wording matters much more than the marketing.
 It’s essential to read the policy documents carefully and confirm that what's on offer aligns with your cruising plans, healthcare needs and personal context.

-Is Genki a good choice for cruisers and nomads?
+Is Genki a good choice for cruisers and sailors?

-Genki is a health insurance option that makes alot of sense for people living internationally, including liveaboard cruisers, sailors and digital nomads.
-It strikes a practical balance between affordability, coverage, and usability, that fits with how many cruisers actually live on the water.
+Genki is a health insurance option that makes a lot of sense for people living internationally, including liveaboard cruisers, sailors and digital nomads.
+It strikes a practical balance between affordability, coverage, and usability that fits with how many cruisers actually live on the water, offering coverage for many of the activities and lifestyle traits that actually matter to us.

 Comments